CWP: Instance complexity weighted channel-wise soft masks for network pruning: Experiments

 \subsection{Results on ImageNet}

-On ImageNet dataset, we evaluated the performance of CAP on ResNet50 network, and compared it with current advanced methods (Table~\ref{tab3}).
+On ImageNet dataset, we evaluate the performance of CWP on ResNet50 network, and compare it with the current advanced methods (Table~\ref{tab3}).
 Performance metrics such as Top-1 and Top-5 accuracy are adopted for comprehensive comparison.
-CAP is able to generate more compact networks while better preserve the model accuracy.
-For instance, Top-1 accuracy only decreases by 0.8\% and Top-5 accuracy only decreases by 0.3\% with 73.44\% FLOPs reduction.
+CWP is able to generate more compact networks while better preserve the model accuracy.
+For instance, Top-1 accuracy only decreases by 0.78\% and Top-5 accuracy only decreases by 0.33\% with 73.44\% FLOPs reduction.
 By comparison, OTO~\cite{chen2021only} results in 1.00\% loss on Top-1 and 0.4\% loss on Top-5 accuracy with only 64.50\% FLOPs reduction.
-CAP also yields a highly compact architecture with 87.75\% FLOPs reduction, while causes only 0.89\% Top-1 accuracy drop.
+CWP also yields a highly compact architecture with 87.75\% FLOPs reduction, while causes only 0.93\% Top-1 accuracy drop.
 At a cost of similar accuracy loss, CHIP~\cite{sui2021chip} only prunes 62.8\% FLOPs.
 Similar to our method, Zhuang \etal~\cite{zhuang2020neuron} also employs a polarization regularizer on channel-wise scaling factors to find redundant filters, it prunes 70\% FLOPs but results in 2\% accuracy loss.
-The better performance of CAP when compared to Zhuang \etal~\cite{zhuang2020neuron} may benefit from our modeling of non-uniform contribution of samples to filter importance in CAP.
+The better performance of CWP when compared to Zhuang \etal~\cite{zhuang2020neuron} may benefit from our modeling of non-uniform contribution of instances to filter importance in CWP.
 Our method also outperforms recently published methods proposed in~\cite{ding2021resrep} and~\cite{liu2021group}.
-Taken together, these results suggest our proposed method scales well to complex dataset.
+Taken together, these results suggest CWP scales well to complex dataset.